goethan/Udacity_Projects/tentative/ml.md

 As a quick summary, the dataset
 - contains a total of 146 data points, of which 18 are POIs and 128 are not .
-- There are 14 financial features, 6 email features.
+- contains 14 financial features, 6 email features.

 ### Looking into NaN data.